KarimFaik/my-wowchemy/content/post/week/index.md

 projects: []
 ---

-# What i did last week

-week 1
+week 3

 ## How i spent my last week

-1. The most important i did was my lablatory works.
+1. The most important i did find a place ticket to country i was dreaming to tarvel.
-2. In my free time i watches tv series (Kenobi) with cast; Ewan McGregor and Hayden Christensen.
-3. I went to gym several times.
+2. I got some new clothes
+3. bought new sunglases for the beach.

 ## My review of the week

-The week has been productive.
-I did alot of tasks, didn't have alot of free time.
-I am exited for the next week.
+So excited to finally travel to country i dreamed of.